i-blackburn/i-blackburn/README.md

 - 👋 Hi, I’m Ian!
-A Software Engingeer specialising in Front End Development.
+A Software Engineer specialising in Front End Development.
-- 🏘️ I'm originally from Donegal but now based in Galway City
+- 🏘️ I'm originally from Donegal but now based in Belfast City
 - 👀 In a professional setting I've worked mainly with HTML, CSS/SCSS, and Angular.
 Although recently I've been branching out into React.

 <!---